-When registering a domain name, gone are the days when you were limited to non-specific extensions like .com, .net, or .org.
-Now you can tell your user something about your business just by the letters you choose after the dot.
+When registering a domain name, long gone are the days where you were limited to generic top-level domains like .com, .net, or .org.
+These days, there are hundreds of new TLDs to choose from that can tell users something more about your business.
 With competition for traffic and SEO rankings at an all-time high, the slightest difference could set you apart from your competitors.
 In that small space you can highlight a large and ever-growing USP within the online landscape for local businesses – locality.
-That sounds obvious but the difference between having a .com domain or a .co.uk is more important than you might think.
+It may not seem so impactful, but the difference between a .com domain and a UK-specific one may be greater than you think.

 Why register a UK domain name?

-Choosing a British domain like .uk tells your customers that you are a company based in the UK for people of the UK.
-Immediately, before they've even landed on your site, you’ve told them something about who you are as a company.
-UK users will immediately trust it more than the global .com and it displays that your business is proud of its British values.
-British consumers perceive .uk domains to be more dependable, more relevant to them, and more trustworthy.
+Choosing a British domain extension like .uk tells your customers immediately that you're a UK-based business.
+Before they've even landed on your site, they know they're dealing with someone local.
+British users will automatically trust your services more than a site with a generic .com domain, and you'll be displaying your pride in your British values.
+British consumers will perceive .uk domains to be more dependable, relevant, and trustworthy.

-The popular .co.uk has been in use for more than two decades, and is a well-known domain extension.
-However, this has led to it becoming quite heavily saturated, and many of these domain names are no longer available.
+The ever-popular .co.uk domain has been in use for over two decades, and is one of the most well recognised domain extensions.
+However, this has also led to it becoming quite saturated, with many .co.uk domain names already registered.

-You could instead opt to use the more recent .uk domain extension instead, as far more of these are available.
-If you're buying a domain on behalf of a UK-based organisation, such as a community or open-source project, you might choose a .org.uk to illustrate its British origin.
-Similarly, a .net.uk domain extension would be suitable for a UK business based around the networking or computing fields.
+Instead, you could opt for the more modern .uk domain extension, as far more domain names are available, and you'll stand out just that little bit more.
+If you're buying a domain on behalf of a UK-based organisation such as a charity or open-source project, consider using a .org.uk address to show off your British roots.
+Similarly, a .net.uk domain extension would suit a British networking or computing business perfectly.